LaxarJS/laxar-details-layer-widget/README.md

 ### *skipAnimations.actionSelectorPath*

 A JSON path to the property within the action event object, that can be used to skip animations when opening the details layer widget.
-If this is configured and the according property within the event is `true`, no opening animations will take place.
+If this is configured and the corresponding property within the event is `true`, no opening animations will take place.
 It is still possible to provide an element to animate from.
 This will then be used as animation target when closing the layer again.